New Jersey Deportation Lawyers

 If you or a loved one is facing deportation or has been detained by ICE, it is imperative that you take steps to protect your rights.
 In recent months, there have been many reports of immigration officers violating individuals’ rights.
 Under the Trump Administration, there have been reports of increased enforcement.
-If you are being detained or have been detained, do not show immigration officers any false documents, do not lie about your status, and do not sign any papers without first speaking to a deportation lawyer.
+If you are being detained or have been detained, do not show immigration officers any false documents, do not lie about your status, and do not sign any papers without first speaking to a New Jersey deportation lawyer.
 Doing any of the above could seriously jeopardize your case, or lead to possible expedited removal.
 Assert your right to remain silent and ask to speak to a deportation lawyer in New Jersey, like the Law Office of Eric M. Mark.

 What to Do If You Encounter Immigration Officers in New Jersey